CZ-NIC/mininterface/docs/Supported-types.md

 ### Enums

-To constraint a value, either pass an enum object or use handy additional type [EnumTag](Types.md#mininterface.types.EnumTag) that might speed you up a bit.
+To constraint a value, either pass an enum object or use handy additional type [EnumTag][mininterface.types.rich_tags.EnumTag] that might speed you up a bit.

 ### Well-known objects